rlakenvelt/etrel-session-exporter/README.md

 The frontend will run on http://localhost:8080

 ## Setup Instructions

+### Preparing
+In backend/environment.ts change the baseURL to the ip-address/domain of your charging station

 ### Docker Setup
 If you have docker installed you can simply run the application with